suyuan32/simple-admin-vben-doc/src/guide/tutorial/Basic/1-index.md

 ### Reinstalling Dependencies

-This command will first delete `node_modules`, `yarn.lock`, and `package.lock.json` before reinstalling dependencies (the installation speed will be significantly slower).
+This command will first delete `node_modules`, `pnpm.lock`, and `package.lock.json` before reinstalling dependencies (the installation speed will be significantly slower).

 You can now modify the code for business development.
 We have built-in mock data, HMR real-time preview, state management, internationalization, global routing, and many other useful features to assist development.
 Please read other sections for more information.